vic-ma/howtodismantle.github.io/_posts/2025-07-23-Peakboard-for-the-People -The-Community-Edition-is-finally-here.md

 As of summer 2025, here’s what the Community License includes:

 - Unlimited use of Peakboard Designer (this was always available, even before the Community Edition).
-- Unlimited use of BYOD/runtime installations, as long as it's for **non-commercial** use.
+- Unlimited use of BYOD/runtime installations, for **non-commercial** use.
 - All data sources, including extensions.
 - All available features.

-Note that **any** use within a company counts as commercial use and is not covered under the community license (including usage in test systems or backup setups).
+Note that **any** use within a company counts as commercial use and is not covered under the community license.
+This includes any usage in **test systems or backup setups**.

 Here are some examples of non-commercial use:
 * Private usage at home.